-The average retirement age is steadily increasing, and with legalization, this is going to creep higher.
+The average retirement age is steadily increasing, and with legalization, this is going higher.
 What are the economic consequences?

-Cannabis could boost the average retirement age by increasing seniors’ high-quality years, according to new research.
+Cannabis could boost the average retirement age by increasing the number of “high quality” years for seniors.

 That may not sound like much, however, thanks to the massive Baby Boomer population heading to retirement, this could have heavy impact on nearly every area of the U.S. economy.